“Its One of Those Songs – Music Show!”

 Music is as vital to the circus as cotton candy or clowns; creating the perfect environment for a great circus day.
-At Circus World you can enjoy a working collection of 100 year old mechanical organs, and concerts on a strange group of novelty instruments that once enlivened side shows and street parades.
-Once each day you can hear tuned sleigh bells, rub chimes, bells, an air calliope, the Una-Fon, tuned bottles, and other instruments that Dave SaLoutos, assisted by Larry Stout will shake, rattle and roll your way from June 18 – August 29, 2021.
-From the North Tonawanda organ accompanying antique wooden carousel rides, to wagon tours that feature concerts on the Royal American Show’s Gavioli band organ, or the novelty instruments show “Its One of Those Songs” taking place in the Hippodrome, or the Wurlitzer 165 band organ in the wagon restoration center, the spirited sounds of the circus echo throughout the grounds to enchant and delight of children of all ages.
+At Circus World you will marvel at a working collection of 100 year old mechanical organs, as well as concerts on a diverse group of novelty instruments once featured in side show performances and street parades.
+You will hear tuned sleigh bells, rub chimes, electric saucer bells, desk bells, an air calliope, the Una-Fon, tuned bottles, and other instruments.
+Ringmaster Dave SaLoutos and Musical Director Larry Stout will be rootin’ n’ tootin’ your way from June 18 – August 29, 2021.
+From the North Tonawanda organ accompanying antique wooden carousel rides, to wagon tours featuring concerts on the Royal American Show’s Gavioli band organ, or the novelty instruments show “Its One of Those Songs” taking place in the Hippodrome, or the Wurlitzer 165 band organ in the wagon restoration center, the spirited sounds of circus music echo throughout the grounds enchanting children of all ages.

 The spectacular Royal American Shows Grand Gavioli Band Organ was built in Paris, France in 1905.